sendsmaily/Sendsmaily-Sync-for-Magento/README.md

 * **General settings** &minus; Enables the extension and holds credentials related information.
 * **Customer Synchronization** &minus; Manages subscriber synchronization settings.
 Select fields to sync and sync frequency.
+* **Newsletter form** &minus; Collect subscribers directly to Smaily from newsletter subscriber form.
+You can also send welcome emails with this feature.

 ## Usage

 1. Go to `System` &rarr; `Configuration` &rarr; `Newsletter` &rarr; `Smaily Email Marketing And Automation`.
-2. Select `Enabled` &rarr; `Yes` status in General Settings
+2. Select `Enabled` &rarr; `Yes` status in General settings
 3. Insert your Smaily API authentication information and press `Save Config` to get started
-4. To enable customer synchronization select `Enabled` &rarr; `Yes` status in Customer Synchronization Settings
+4. To enable customer synchronization select `Enabled` &rarr; `Yes` status in Customer synchronization settings
 5. Select fields you would like to sync and frequency
+6. To collect subscribers directly to Smaily from newsletter form select `Enabled` &rarr; `Yes` status in Newsletter form section.
+7. We recommend you to use CAPTCHA and you can enable built-in google reCAPTCHA by selecting `Enabled` &rarr; `Yes` status in Enable CAPTCHA field.

 ## RSS-feed